 Advanced technologies are introduced to reduce the use of resources.
-One of the measures is the adoption of Euro V vehicles to replace our old fleet of cars.
+We have continued to adopt measures in replacing our old fleet of vehicles to Euro V vehicles.
 Such replacement could significantly reduce fuel consumption for each kilometre travelled.
-In our office premises, we have adopted green technology by redirecting our preference in energy products, including the use of fluorescent bulbs, LED lamps, as well as using electric appliances that consume less energy.
+In our office premises, we have upgraded our green technology by redirecting our preference in energy products, including the use of fluorescent bulbs, LED lamps, as well as using electric appliances that consume less energy.